A Simple Introduction To Mindfulness

 Medically Reviewed By: Aaron Horn

 What Is Mindfulness

 Mindfulness is a state of being where you focus on the present moment.
 You don’t think about the past or the future; you are here right now at this time.
 Mindfulness helps with various conditions such as anxiety, stress, depression, and so many meditation benefits.
 You may find yourself trying to focus, worrying about something else, but you can gently return to the present.
 Mindfulness has become popularized in western culture, but it wasn’t always that way.
-Mediation used to be something that we associated with eastern practices.
-However, today, mindfulness is a common technique that many of us use to cope with daily life stressors.
-It’s easy to worry about the future or your regrets from the past.
+Meditation used to be something that we associated with eastern practices.
+However, today, meditation and mindfulness are common techniques that many of us use to cope with daily life stressors.
+It’s easy to worry about the future or ruminate over your regrets from the past.
 With mindfulness, you can bring your attention back to right now.
-This is a practice that can occur over and over.
+This is a practice that can occur over and over within one meditation session.
 Sitting meditation is one common way to practice mindfulness.
 In this article, we’re going to talk about the development of mindfulness and where it stands today.

 The East Versus The West

 Mindfulness started in the East and has made its way to Western society.
 Mindfulness helps to reduce stress and reminds us that we only need to focus on the right now.
 It has elements derived from Buddhism, the teachings of Buddhist monks, and Zen philosophy, and that is the genesis of where the idea of being in the moment began.